nnaemekailoh/onprem-airgapped-k8s-platform/README.md

 I would use Ansible to automate configuration management on these servers

 **Harbor:**
-Harbor would act as the on-premises container image registry.
+Harbor would act as the on-premise container image registry.

 **Git Repository (Bitbucket, GitLab, or Gitea):**
-The Git repository manages version control for application code, infrastructure scripts, and Helm charts.
+The Git repository would manage version control for application code, infrastructure scripts, and Helm charts.

 **Jenkins:**
 Jenkins Pipeline would be used to stitch the various stages of the Infrastructure deployment together, and enable a Single-Click Installation.